Tibial nerve injuries

 • In North America, most cases of tick paralysis occur from April to June, when adult Dermacentor ticks emerge from hibernation and actively seek hosts.

 Although adults with tick paralysis have been described, most series report children, perhaps because the toxin has more impact on a milligram-per-kilogram basis.
-Young children aged 1 to 8 years old are the most common victims, although cases in the elderly have also been reported (13; Chagnon et al 2014; 11; 23; 03).
-A cluster of cases in Colorado was remarkable for 2 afflicted individuals over 70 years of age, 1 of whom with no history of outdoor exposure (06).
+Young children aged 1 to 8 years old are the most common victims, although cases in babies (22) and in the elderly have also been reported (13; 11; 24; 03).
+A cluster of cases in Colorado was remarkable for two afflicted individuals over 70 years of age, one of whom with no history of outdoor exposure (06).
 Young girls with long hair seem to be most vulnerable because the tick is more likely to escape initial detection.

 In North America, most cases of tick paralysis occur from April to June, when adult Dermacentor ticks emerge from hibernation and actively seek hosts (13).
 Limited formal surveillance data exist for human tick paralysis.
 Between 1946 and 1996, Washington State required that all cases be reported (13).
-There were 33 cases, with 2 deaths occurring during the first 2 years of surveillance, and none thereafter.
-In New South Wales, Australia, only 2 cases were discovered in the records of 2 large hospitals between 1983 and 1995 (18).
+There were 33 cases, with two deaths occurring during the first 2 years of surveillance and none thereafter.
+In New South Wales, Australia, only two cases were discovered in the records of two large hospitals between 1983 and 1995 (18).
 However, tick paralysis is no longer a reportable disease and may be more common than suspected (16).

 • Protective clothing and repellants such as DEET may reduce the risk of acquiring a tick.